Depreciation: How it Works + Examples

 Units of Production

-The units of production method is based on the asset’s output, such as the number of hours it’s used, the number of units it produces, or another relevant measure of production.
-This method is beneficial to manufacturers whose use of machinery varies from year to year because it matches the cost of the machinery to the revenue that it creates and better reflects its wear and tear.
+It is beneficial to manufacturers whose use of machinery varies from year to year because it matches the cost of the machinery to the revenue that it creates and better reflects its wear and tear.
+It can be calculated in two steps:

-The units of production method can be calculated in two steps: First, determine the units of production rate by subtracting the salvage value from the cost basis of the asset and dividing that by the estimated number of units that you expect it to produce over its useful life.
-Then, multiply that amount by the actual units produced, and that amount will be your depreciation expense.
+- Determine the units of production rate by subtracting the salvage value from the cost basis of the asset and dividing that by the estimated number of units that you expect it to produce over its useful life.

 - Estimated units: You’ll need to estimate the number of units the machine will be able to produce over its entire life.
 If you forecast too few, you’ll assign too high of a cost to units produced early in a machine’s life and no cost to units produced at the end of the life.